Judicial Officers with Leadership Responsibilities, September 2025

 • be aware of their impact, as a leader, on other members of their court;

-• appreciate the need to harness influence to achieve goals;
+• appreciate and apply the skills need to harness influence and to achieve goals;

-• understand the principles that sustain a strong court culture and environment;
+• understand the leadership principles that sustain a strong court culture and environment;

-• have techniques to address the demands of relational management, including an increased awareness of workplace bullying and practical strategies to overcome it;
+• have techniques to address the demands of relational management, including an increased awareness of exclusive behaviours and practical strategies to promote inclusive behaviour;

-• have an understanding of the contemporary research on judicial stress and well-being and practices that can be adopted to build resilient workplaces;
+• have an understanding of the contemporary research on judicial stress and well-being and practices that can be adopted to have difficult conversations and to build resilient workplaces;

-• have identified strategies and skills for influencing and building relationships with key stakeholders;
+• have identified leadership strategies and skills for influencing and building relationships with key stakeholders;

-• apply skills to foster collegiality and enthusiasm within their court;
+• apply leadership skills to foster genuine collegiality and enthusiasm within the court;

-• Improve your people management and performance management to increase productivity while respecting judicial independence.
+• improve people management and performance management to increase productivity while respecting judicial independence.

 How will these skills help your court?